erikdonohoo/resourcify/README.md

 Default: `null`

 If you need a slightly different url for this request than the one you set globally on the builder, you can set a url per request.
 You can either supply the url as a `string` or a `promise` that resolves with the correct url.

+## Build Instance Method
+With an instance of your model, you may need to do some manipulation at times, or you may just want to extrapolate some code away into your models.
+You can build a custom `method` to do that:

+`Builder.method(name, action)`

+#### name
+Type: `string`

+The name of the method that will appear on the model's prototype.  **Required**

+#### action
+Type: `function`

+The function to call when your action is triggered.
+This function will be bound the the model's `this` property to access any values or other methods you expect to be there.

 ## Using the Cache